Common pitfalls to watch out for when integrating Laravel Sanctum with a Vue 3 Frontend

 #1 Using local Custom domains

 Let's assume you're using custom domains locally.
-So your Frontend domain isdemo.local
+So your Frontend domain isdemo.localand the Backend API isapi.demo.local.

 Laravel will automatically place the authentication routes in the web.php file or include a reference of the auth.php if you use an authentication scafolding package like Laravel Breeze.

-In a case where you're defining the authentication routes and controllers manually, you should make sure the routes are placed in theweb.php
+In a case where you're defining the authentication routes and controllers manually, you should make sure the routes are placed in theweb.phpfile.

 Conclusion